 Hilton Head Redfish Charters

-If I could only fish for one thing here in Hilton Head Island it would be redfish.
+If I could only fish for one thing here in Hilton Head, South Carolina it would be redfish.
 Also known as spot tails, red drum, drum fish, channel bass, and bull reds these fish are one of the greatest sport fish from Texas to Virginia and South Carolina has some of the best action anywhere.
 One of the things that I like most about these creatures is the fact that there are so many different ways to fish for them and they are readily available just about year round.
 Though we catch redfish year round we do vary our tactics through out the year depending on the conditions and where the fish are and how they are feeding.
 We generally target reds with light spinning tackle using lures or live bait and they are also one of our top targets for fly fishing where we use small crab, shrimp and bait fish patterns.

 Redfish were just about wiped out of existence in the 80’s due to the blackened redfish craze created by chef Paul Prudhomme.
 As with all fish if you put a price on their heads it won’t be long until they are gone.
 After years of overfishing the government put strict regulations on the harvest and sale of redfish and the fishery has rebounded exceptionally well.
-We are now seeing very healthy stocks of both estuary and adult redfish.
-In fact, South Carolina increased their bag limit from two to three fish per person per day and we are seeing very healthy stocks of both estuary and adult redfish.
+These fish have been granted gamefish status and are protected on both the state and federal level.
+Moreover, South Carolina recently reduced the bag limit from two to three fish per person per day and we are seeing very healthy stocks of both estuary and adult redfish.